D&C Procedure Specialist in Austell, GA

-Dilation and curettage (D&C) is a short surgical procedure that removes tissue from your uterus (womb).
-Visit Cobb Women’s Health, our staff are experienced in women’s health and strive every day to provide a higher standard of care.
-Call us for more information or request an appointment online.
-We are conveniently located at 1810 Mulkey Road Suite 102, in Austell, Georgia.
+Dilation and curettage (D&C) is a brief surgical procedure that involves removing tissue from the uterus to treat various medical conditions.
+At Cobb Women’s Health, our board-certified gynecologists, Dr. Nandita Mainthia, M.D., F.A.C.O.G, and Dr. Hitendra Hansalia, M.D., are highly skilled in women’s health and are dedicated to delivering exceptional care with a focus on your comfort and well-being.
+Contact us today for more information or request an appointment online.
+We are conveniently located at 1810 Mulkey Rd SW Suite 102, Austell, GA 30106!

 Table of Contents: